 [Also Read: 9 Months Old Baby Sleep Basics]

-- Distract him when breastfeeding – Nine-month-olds are curious and explorative creatures and them sure as hell won’t pause for milk stops.
-Make sure breastfeed first thing in the morning or right before he falls asleep during the night.
+- Distract When Breastfeeding: Nine-month-olds are curious and love to explore, but that should not stop him from breastfeeding.
+He may turn his head to observe his surroundings while breastfeeding, so make sure you engage him by talking with him.
+Breastfeed him first thing in the morning or right before he falls asleep during the night.
 Turn off the lights during breastfeeding time to prevent him from being distracted and fidgety.

-- Give Him Snacks – Your baby will be mastering the pincer grip, and it’s an awesome idea to help him out with that.
-Give him oyster crackers and simple foods that he can grab with his thumb and forefinger.
+- Offer Snacks: Your baby will be exercising pincer grasp often now; to stimulate it, you can offer finger foods or snacks.
+Give him carrot sticks and simple foods that he can grab with his thumb and forefinger.
 Make sure they’re not choking hazards and are edible.
-Add variety to enable him to explore different tastes/textures and discover what he likes/dislikes.
+Add variety to enable him to explore different tastes/textures and discover what he likes or dislikes.

 Tests and Vaccinations

 Your baby won’t be needing any vaccinations at this age (unless he missed a few during the first six months) and where tests are concerned, they’ll be pretty generic in nature.
-Your baby’s paediatrician may ask your little one to demonstrate crawling on the floor, show off his pincer grasp and assess how he moves, grabs, plays and more.
-You’ll be asked questions about your babies are eating and sleeping patterns so far as testing goes which is why to make sure to keep a note of all that before taking him/her to the paediatrician.
+Your baby’s paediatrician may ask your little one to crawl on the floor or exercise his pincer grasp to assess how he moves, grabs, plays, and more.
+You’ll be asked questions about your baby’s eating and sleeping patterns so far as testing goes which is why to make sure to keep a note of all that before taking him to a paediatrician.

 Games and Activities

-- Spending time in Nature– This is a good age to inculcate mindfulness and develop their observational skills too.
+- Spending Time in Nature: This is a good age to inculcate mindfulness and develop their observational skills too.
 Take your child out to a park or gardens and lie down on the grass.
-Close your eyes and ask him to describe what sounds/noises he is hearing (with his eyes closed, of course).
+Close your eyes and ask your child to do the same.
+Then ask him to describe what sounds/noises he is hearing.
 When he’s bored, simply open both your eyes and enjoy gazing at the clouds.
-Ask them to describe the shapes and patterns on the sky too.
+Ask them to describe the shapes and patterns in the sky too.

 [Also Read: 9 Months Old Baby Games and Activities]